-The retrieved and egg and sperm are placed in a petri dish in the laboratory to allow for fertilization to take place.
+The retrieved egg and sperms are placed in a petri dish in the laboratory to allow for fertilization to take place.

 Despite being a complex procedure, since 1990 IVF treatment and fertility specialists at Bedaya hospital have successfully achieved some of the best IVF success rates in Egypt and the Middle East for both fresh and frozen cycles.

-In IVF process, fertility medication is given to the female in order to stimulate the ovaries to produce multiple eggs.
+- In the IVF process, fertility medication is given to the female to stimulate the ovaries to produce multiple eggs.
 These eggs are contained in follicles in the female’s ovaries.
 Ultrasound scans and blood tests are used to monitor the progress of the treatment.
 The specialists are looking for growth of the follicles as this indicates the eggs are multiplying causing the follicles to expand.

-When the follicles reach 17-22 mm, this indicates the eggs are ready to be extracted.
+- When the follicles reach 17-22 mm, this indicates the eggs are ready to be extracted.
 The extraction procedure first involves giving the female a hormone injection approximately 36 hours before the egg collection.
-At this stage the eggs in the follicles have multiplied but are still in their immature form.
-In order for effective fertilization to occur the eggs must be in their mature stage.
+At this stage, the eggs in the follicles have multiplied but are still in their immature form.
+For effective fertilization to occur the eggs must be in their mature stage.
 To achieve this, a hormone called human chorionic gonadotropin (hCG) is injected into the female.
-This hormone is used to stimulate the eggs to develop into mature stage.
+This hormone is used to stimulate the eggs to develop into the mature stage.

-The next step is to collect the eggs from the follicles.
+- The next step is to collect the eggs from the follicles.
 To perform this procedure females are normally given a light form of sedation to make them feel more comfortable.
-An ultrasound guided vaginal probe is inserted into the female and is used to locate the follicles.
-Once the follicles are located, the contents including the eggs and surrounding fluid is collected.
+An ultrasound-guided vaginal probe is inserted into the female and is used to locate the follicles.
+Once the follicles are located, the contents including the eggs and surrounding fluid are collected.
 The retrieved eggs are then placed in a dish in the laboratory until ready for use.

-In the laboratory our embryology team places the eggs into a petri dish with the collected sperm to allow for fertilization and development to occur.
-The embryologists closely monitors the activity of the egg and sperm.
+- In the laboratory, our embryology team places the eggs into a petri dish with the collected sperms to allow for fertilization and development to occur.
+The embryologists closely monitor the activity of the egg and sperms.